ECHOEProject/echoe/doc/documentation.md

 ## Tokenization

 Where a scribe has substituted one reading for another, we have tried to give each reading its own `<w>`{.xml}-tag where possible.
 Generally this means that if a full word was replaced with another full word, we will have tagged it twice so it could be lemmatized twice if we spotted it during manual review of the semiautomated tokenization process.
 However, where a modification of a substring of a word resulted in a new reading, it has been technically impractical to mark it up twice without encoding the entire word as having been deleted.
 The latter approach was nevertheless eventually adopted in the interest of future lemmatization in such cases where material is actually replaced, but not until a late stage in the project.
-Accordingly, such cases may be found to have been encoded in three distinct ways: (1) the whole word is marked as deleted even if only a substring was in fact altered, so that both words could be tokenized in full; (2) the deletion and substitution represent parallel word substrings (using `<w part="I">`{.xml} and `<w part="F">`{.xml}), so they could be separately processed while still accurately representing what letters were modified; (3) the original and new reading are enclosed in a single `<w>`{.xml} element, on the assumption that lexical processes will consider either the original or the revised form, not both.
-Words that have material added to turn them into different words, e.g. the addition of the prefix _un-_, are most frequently contained in a single `<w>`{.xml} element only and can accordingly not be twice processed on the basis of the XML corpus without relying on concatenated values such as the space-delimited lemmatization string `snotorlic unsnotorlic`.
+Accordingly, such cases may be found to have been encoded in three distinct ways: (1) the whole word is marked as deleted even if only a substring was in fact altered, so that both words could be tokenized in full; (2) the deletion and substitution represent parallel word substrings (using `<w part="I">`{.xml} and `<w part="F">`{.xml}), so they could be separately processed while still accurately representing what letters were modified; (3) the original and new reading are enclosed in a single `<w>`{.xml} node, on the assumption that lexical processes will consider either the original or the revised form, not both.
+Words that have material added to turn them into different words, e.g. the addition of the prefix _un-_, are most frequently contained in a single `<w>`{.xml} node only and can accordingly not be twice processed on the basis of the XML corpus without relying on concatenated values such as the space-delimited lemmatization string `snotorlic unsnotorlic`.

 ## Named Entities and Numerals